apify/actor-mastra-mcp-agent/README.md

 ### Web research synthesis

-**Description**: Search the web for a topic and distill top findings.
+Search the web for a topic and distill top findings.

 **Example input**:
 ```json
 {